 It’s also very important for those thinking about contesting a will in Texas to first and foremost understand the Statutes of Limitations that apply, which states that a will must be contested within 2 years from the date that the will is offered for probate and an executor is appointed.

-In Texas, there are generally four reasons why a will can be contested.
-These four reasons are paramount to having a successful case in these types of complicated legal situations, and they include the following:
+In Texas, there are generally only a few reasons why a will can be contested.
+These specific reasons are paramount to having a successful case in these types of complicated legal situations, and they include the following:

 1. Lack of Testamentary Capacity